The courts and mental health

 If it decides you did do the crime, the court can:

-- give you a hospital order under section 37 or 37/41
+- Give you a hospital order under section 37 or 37/41

-- end the prosecution by giving you an absolute discharge
+- End the prosecution by giving you an absolute discharge

-Here is a flowchart outlining this process:
+Here's a flowchart showing this process:

 Trial of the facts